AlecsFerra/RecStaticAnalyzer/README.md

 # REcSTaticAnalyzer

-An abstract interpretation based static analyzer for the REC programming language (+ division) described in the 9th chapter of the book “The formal semantics of programming languages” by G. Winskel, The MIT Press, 1993..
+An abstract interpretation-based static analyzer for the REC programming language (which includes division) is detailed in the 9th chapter of the book “The Formal Semantics of Programming Languages” by G. Winskel, published by The MIT Press in 1993.

-Supported Analysis:
+## Supported Analysis:
 - Strictness
 - Sign

 ## Usage

-### Building the project (using stack)
+### Building the Project (Using Stack)

 ```
 stack build